 An electrical engineer friend of my father’s had given me a professional Ampex reel-to-reel machine.
 It was about eighteen-by-sixteen-by-sixteen, weighed a ton, and spewed an ozone exhaust that hung in the room for hours after my friends had left.
-I even had a tape splicer – a small metal guide with a diagonal slit – and a box of razor blades and special splicing tape for when the tape broke, which happened frequently.
-What there was no standard method for doing was unravelling the twisted tape after the reel had fallen to the floor and, defying the laws of gravity, balance and entropy, had rolled across the room, wobbling on its narrow axis, trailing its shiny quarter-inch wide ribbon of caramel-colored film behind it.
-I once tried tying a pencil to the end of it and dropping it out the window hoping it would just spin its way straight.
+I even had a tape splicer – a small metal guide with a diagonal slit – and a box of razor blades and special splicing tape.
+The tape frequently broke.
+What there was no gadget for was untwisting the tape after the reel had fallen to the floor and, defying the laws of gravity, balance and entropy, rolled across the room, wobbling on its narrow axis, trailing its shiny quarter-inch wide ribbon of caramel-colored film behind it.
+I once tied a pencil to the end of it and dropped it out the window hoping it would just spin its way straight.

-Everyone had a piano in their living-room, but the Rosenbergs’ seemed to be the only one intended for other purposes than practicing piano lessons.
-There was always sheet music scattered around the piano end of the room and, at one point, a book of songs arranged for barbershop quartet appeared.
-We chose “My Grandfather’s Clock,” Eddie taking the melody, Stevie and Peter, in close harmony above and below, while I sang bass.
+Everyone had a piano in their living-room, but the Greenbergs’ seemed to be the only one intended for other purposes than for practicing piano lessons, and there was always sheet music scattered around the piano end of the room.
+At one point, a book of barbershop quartet arrangements appeared.
+We chose the easiest, “My Grandfather’s Clock,” Hank taking the melody, Mikey and Eddie, in close harmony above and below, while I sang bass.
 We practiced until we knew we were good enough not to be made fun of by our peers and patronized by adults.
 The plan had been to move on to a more difficult song once we had mastered “My Grandfather’s Clock”, but that song was so satisfying in itself that we never did and, besides, the Langers, William’s family, as avant-garde as ever, had just acquired a wonderful new board game called Scrabble.

-If you were ask me to sing “My Grandfather’s Clock” today, I still would sing you the bass line.
+If you were to ask me to sing “My Grandfather’s Clock” today, I would sing you the bass line.
 If you asked me to sing the main melody, I probably could, but I would have to think about it for a moment.

 Here is a garland of six versions of this really, really boring song.